Isan: Culture

-The process of Thaification, resulting from central Thais' perceived threat of Lao cultural dominance in the Isan region, has diluted somewhat the distinctive character of Isan culture, particularly in the cities and in provinces, such as Khorat, which are closest to the central Thai heartlands and which have been under Thai rule the longest.
+The process of Thaification, resulting from central Thais' perceived threat of Lao cultural dominance in the Isan region, has somewhat diluted Isan culture's distinctive character, particularly in the cities and in provinces, such as Khorat, that are closest to the central Thai heartlands and have been under Thai rule the longest.

 Religion

-As in the rest of Thailand, the population is mostly Theravada Buddhist, although this is combined with elements of animism.
+As in the rest of Thailand, the population is mostly Theravāda Buddhist, although this is combined with elements of animism.
 Larger cities have Christian churches.
 Many major district towns have a small Christian church or chapel, usually Roman Catholic, and there are others in rural areas.

-The world-famous meditation teacher Ajahn Chah, teacher of Ajahn Sumedho,was born in Isan.
+The world-famous Buddhist monk Ajahn Chah was born in Isan.

 Transportation

 Communications

 Traditionally, messages between the government in Bangkok and Isan provincial outposts had been carried by "pony express" or by fast boat.
 During the reign of King Chulalongkorn (r.
 1868–1910), the Ministry of Interior maintained a schedule which specified that messages between Bangkok and Nong Khai took 12 days, between Bangkok and Ubon Ratchathani, 12 days, and between Bangkok and Luang Prabang, 17 days outbound and 13 days inbound.